OBE Reviews Vidcon 2019

 Author: Mark Monaco, Digital Marketing Content Manager

-Vidcon is the newest bastion of the elusive consumer group we’re all starting to focus on: Gen Z. Last month, OBE hit Vidcon in Los Angeles to help Nike with their activation and to also see who was there, what they were doing and if brands were effectively engaging the audience.
+Vidcon is the newest bastion of the elusive consumer group we’re all starting to focus on: Gen Z. Last month, one of the best experiential companies in Los Angeles (OBE, obviously) hit Vidcon to help Nike with their activation and to also see who was there, what they were doing and if brands were effectively engaging the audience.
 We read that 91% of consumers have more positive feelings about brands after attending events and experiences so we decided to put that to the test!
 We sent a producer, account person, technology manager and a creative all there to get their perspective and see what the impact was for them.
 Check out our quick recap video and then read about what OBE thought about VidCon 2019.

 Jordan Harvey - Account Manager

 Big hit: People loved 2 things 1.)
 Photo ops like the Facebook booth, Barbie Dream House, Nickelodeon zone 2.)
 Interactive zones like Nerf, IG (airbrush tattoos), whoever was doing the hair glitter, Nike’s pop-a-shot games, that weird pre-teen party with a DJ to the side of the Nike activation, as well as that crazy gum obstacle course.

 Big miss: Swag.
 People didn’t really walk away with anything.
 Unless Gen Zer’s just want photo/video content versus physical items and we’re just missing that intel?

 Overall rating of what you saw out of 10?
 I feel my ranking is skewed since I was only there one day, but I’d give it a 6.5 out of 10.
 However, Nike’s activation seemed to be one of the more thought through/out and actually produced (in terms of talent, run of show, etc.) activations.